yuandi42/dmenu-yuandi42/README.md

 ## Screenshot
 ![Screenshot](screenshot.png 'Screenshot')
 ## Dependency
 In order to build dmenu you need the Xlib header files.
-Since my build of dmenu does not block color emoji, you need to add a [patch](https://aur.archlinux.org/packages/libxft-bgra/) to `libxft` before the patch is merged into upstream.

 And since this fork add extra unicode support, you also need Pango and Pangoxft addtionally.